rupadarshiray/rupadarshiray.github.io/content/academia/inculcation.md

 ## dive into math/physics ✨

-The first section had groups, vector spaces and analysis
+The first section had groups, vector spaces and analysis.
+Now we shall continue and add some geometry, dynamics and physics too!

 ### continue with algebra